Thalassemia: When blood no fit carry oxygen well

 πŸ” Quick Breakdown

-Thalassemia na blood condition wey person dey born with.
+Thalassemia na blood condition wey dey run for family.

 πŸ‘‰πŸ½ Some people mild, others serious—depend on genes.